Cysteine: Sheep

 Cysteine is required by sheep to produce wool.
 It is an essential amino acid that is taken in from their feed.
 As a consequence, during drought conditions, sheep produce less wool; however, transgenic sheep that can make their own cysteine have been developed.

 Chemical reactions

 Being multifunctional, cysteine undergoes a variety of reactions.
-Much attention has focused on protecting the sulfhydryl group.
+Much attention has focused on protecting the thiol group.
 Methylation of cysteine gives S-methylcysteine.
 Treatment with formaldehyde gives the thiazolidine thioproline.
 With phosgene and related carbonylating agents, cysteine gives procysteine.

 Cysteine forms a variety of coordination complexes upon treatment with metal ions.
 This coordination behavior is seen in many metal-cysteine metalloenzymes.

 Safety

 Relative to most other amino acids, cysteine is much more toxic.

 History

 In 1884 German chemist Eugen Baumann found that reduction of cystine with zinc gave monomer, which he named "cysteïne".
-The easy redox interconversion of cysteine and cystine has "provided more puzzles to protein chemists than any of the other amino acids.
+The easy redox interconversion of cysteine and cystine has "provided more puzzles to protein chemists than any of the other amino acids".